mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_data_plotting_analysis.md

 We can combine these two operations:

     x <- c(5,3,7,10,15,13,17)

+    # When x is greater than 10 set it to zero
-    x[x>10] <- 0
+    x[x > 10] <- 0
+    x

 > **Exercise 2**
 >
-> 1. Combine indexing and assignment to correct the Gender column so that all values of 'm' and 'f' are uppercase.
+> 1. Combine indexing and assignment to correct the `Gender` column in the `dat`so that all values of 'm' and 'f' are uppercase.

 ### 5. Factors